ashank/Office-365-SDK-for-Android/README.md

 ----------

 Download the following code onto your machine from this repo: office365-base-sdk, office365-files-sdk, files-discovery-app.
-Download the Azure Active directory Android library [AADAL] from the following [repo](https://github.com/MSOpenTech/azure-activedirectory-library-for-android).
+Download the Azure Active directory Android library [ADAL] from the following [repo](https://github.com/MSOpenTech/azure-activedirectory-library-for-android).

 Import the above code into your favorite IDE.

 Add a dependency on the office365-base-sdk from the office365-lists-sdk.
 Add a dependency on the office365-base-sdk from the office365-files-sdk.
-Add a dependency on the office365-files-sdk and AADAL the from the files demo app.
+Add a dependency on the office365-files-sdk and ADAL the from the files demo app.

 Subscribe to SharePoint online from [here](http://msdn.microsoft.com/en-us/library/fp179924(v=office.15).aspx) or use an existing SharePoint Online site.